 - The Reviewable Projects Regulation sets out the criteria for determining which projects should be required to undergo an environmental assessment (EA), by defining prescribed project categories and providing thresholds for each category that seek to indicate the potential for adverse effects for their specific project type.

 - Electronic Project Information Centre (EPIC) requirements

-- Public Engagement Policy and Guidance (available early 2020)
+- Public Engagement Policy and Guidance (available mid 2020)

 Guidance by Process Phase